QualiSystems/BreakingPoint-Controller-Shell-2G/README.md

    * In the **Network Neighborhood** section, click ‘…’, find and select the duplicated Network Neighborhood.
    * Click **Save**.

-4. Run the `GetTestFile BreakingPointController` command.
+4. Run the BreakingPoint Controller `GetTestFile` command.
    * Enter CloudShell Portal, and reserve the newly created blueprint.
-   * Run the `BreakingComandController service` command *GetTestFile* with the duplicated test name.
+   * Run the `BreakingPoint Controller service` command *GetTestFile* with the duplicated test name.
    * Open the folder specified in the attribute **Test Files Location**+<reservation_id> to view the file with the name of your duplicated test (extension “bpt”).

 Workflow 3 - *Running a test*